How to complete your income tax declaration this year if you let out furnished property in France.

 Unless you complete the form correctly you will not benefit from the tax credit that should otherwise exempt most landlords from income tax and social charges on their 2018 rental income due to the introduction of deduction at source.

 The form to use in declaring your rental income is a supplementary form to the main 2042, called 2042-Pro.

-However, for the purposes of the guidance given below you also need to indicate on Form 2042 that you will be declaring furnished rental income.
+However, for the purposes of the guidance given below you also need to indicate on Form 2042 in 'Etape 3', that you will be declaring furnished rental income.
 If you are making the return on-line, this will ensure the relevant form and sections open out to you for completion.

 The definition of 'furnished lettings' (locations meublées) for the purpose of the tax declaration are those residential properties that are let out on either a short-term or long-term basis, whether a house, apartment or chambre d'hôte.

 Those who let out furnished lettings may be:

 The method of taxation of the rental income they receive may be either:

 - Professional or non-professional landlords;

 Those who adopt the régime réel apply accounting rules to the determination of their income, and they are liable for tax on their net income after deduction of eligible costs.
 Such landlords are likely to use an accountant for their accounts and submission of their tax declaration, so we will not be considering them in these notes.